LiorA1/Todos/README.md

 7. Alembic migration tool.
 3. Each one also has Front-End implementation using Jinja2.
 4. Currently, using 'aiofiles' to serve Static files.

-pip install "python-jose[cryptography]" - need to read about it.